NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 curl -s http://localhost:9090/api/v1/targets | jq -r '.data.activeTargets[] | select(.labels.service == "harvest-service") | .lastError'
 ```
 Since the command above that is used to start the port-forwarding put the command in the background,
-to kill it, just run the `fg` command, and then type '^c' to kill it.
+to kill it, just run the `fg` command, and then type '^c'.
 It should look like this:
 ```bash
 $ fg
 kubectl port-forward -n prometheus prometheus-kube-prometheus-stack-prometheus-0 9090